 Nashville Personal Injury FAQ

-Being involved in an accident, no matter what kind, can be an overwhelming, traumatic experience, to say the least.
-The attorneys at Raybin & Weissman, P.C. understand what a difficult time in your life this must be, and for this reason, in the article below we have compiled some of the most frequently asked questions we receive in regards to personal injury claims in Nashville.
+Being involved in an accident, no matter what kind, can be an overwhelming, traumatic experience.
+The attorneys at Raybin & Weissman, P.C. understand what a difficult time this must be, and that’s why we have compiled some of the most frequently asked questions we receive about personal injury claims in Nashville.

-What types of accidents warrant the pursuit of a personal injury claim?
+What types of accidents warrant a personal injury claim in Nashville?

-Any accident that occurs as a result of the negligent actions of another is grounds for the pursuit of a personal injury claim.
+Any accident that occurs as a result of the negligent actions of another can be grounds for a personal injury claim.
 This would include slip-and-fall accidents, motor vehicle wrecks, dog bites, medical malpractice claims, defective products cases, and wrongful death claims, to name a few.

-If you are unsure whether your claim meets the criteria of a personal injury lawsuit, you can address your concerns by reaching out to your Nashville lawyer.
+If you are unsure whether your claim meets the criteria of a personal injury lawsuit, reach out to your Nashville lawyer.

 Perhaps.
-We may be able to successfully negotiate with the insurance company to obtain a reasonable settlement offer.
-If we are unable to do so, it will be in your best interest to bring your claim to court so that an impartial judge can review the details of your claim without bias.
+We may be able to negotiate with the insurance company to obtain a reasonable settlement.
+If we are unable to do so, it will likely be in your best interest to bring your claim to court so an impartial judge can review the details of your claim and make a determination.

-What happens if I’m partially liable for the cause of the accident?
+What happens if I’m partially liable for the accident that injured me?

-It’s important to note that if you exceed 49 percent liability, you will no longer be able to seek damages related to the suffering inflicted upon you by your accident.
-These laws are known as modified comparative negligence laws in Tennessee.
+It’s important to note that if you exceed 49 percent liability, you will no longer be able to seek damages related to the suffering inflicted upon you.
+That’s thanks to the modified comparative negligence laws in Tennessee.

-Your Nashville personal injury attorney will place a monetary value on each damage in order to determine exactly what your claim is valued at.
+Your Nashville personal injury attorney will place a monetary value on each damage to determine exactly what your claim is worth.

 Reach Out to a Nashville Personal Injury Lawyer

-To further discuss the details of your case with an experienced Nashville personal injury lawyer at Raybin & Weissman, P.C., you can schedule your complimentary case evaluation today by giving our office a call at 615-256-6666 or by completing the online contact form we’ve provided at the bottom of this page.
+To further discuss the details of your case with an experienced Nashville personal injury lawyer at Raybin & Weissman, P.C., you can schedule your free case evaluation today by giving our office a call at 615-256-6666 or completing the online contact form at the bottom of this page.